StellariaL/bioinfo2023/in-class-notes.md

 characteristics of RNA-protein interaction:
 * less tissue specificity than TFs. more general biological function?
 * secondary structure is somehow more important than sequence

+# 230518
+## Machine learning
+### Basic intro
+Problems that can be tackled by machine learning: classification/regression(supervised), clustering/dimensionality reduction/association/estimation of probability distribution(unsupervised), decision making(reinforcement learning)

+Using ML to integrate multi-omics data: represent every sample as a multi-dimensional matrix instead of a vector of expression levels.

+Algorithms/models for ML:
+* Logistic regression: from continuous input to 0/1 output. $y=\frac{1}{1+e^{-z}}$, where z is a linear regression of x1-n
+* Decision tree: predict a variable based on several input.
+Similar to keys in taxonomy.
+Structure of tree is provided, thresholds are learned from data.
+* Random forest: an ensemble of trees.
+Every tree yields a result, the final answer is integrated from all results using a final function.
+* Neural network: Predicted label is generated from several layers of neurons.
+Loss function describes discrepancy between prediction and true label.
+Iterative algorithms and manual tinkering are used to alter the parameters in the network to minimize loss function.
+The capacity of the model sharply increases with the increase of layer number or data amount.

+  Convolutional Neural Network(CNN): Mostly used for image processing.
+Compact the input data by sequentially selecting overlapping matrices and multiplying each by a parameter matrix.

+  Transformer: Better performance for sequential data(natrual language, sequences, etc.).
+For each input vetcor, transform it into several different vectors and add a bias.
+Calculate an attention function based on the transformed vectors and minimize the attention function.

+### Some practical problems
+* Overcoming overfitting

+  Over-complicated model generates less error on training set, but may perform poorly on test set.
+Prevailing in models with large numbers of parameters.
+Can be avoided by increasing training set size.

+  With limited data, smart feature extraction + simple classifier may mitigate the problem.

+* Evaluation of model

+  Cross-validation: choose a set of data as training and use the rest as test. repeat the process across all available data.

+  For classification problems: confusion matrix (TP,TN,FP,FN). calculate sensitivity and specificity. draw ROC curve and look for a point that balances the two.